reasonwithoutrestraint/site/Topics.md

 	    It should be up to the people to decide.
 How SHOULD the people decide?:
 		    1. Necessary conditions for them to value AA: It is empirically effective.
 		    2. Plus, one of the following: (a) they value equal opportunity AND race differences exceed class differences, and (b) they value diversity for its own sake.

-### Success/Failure of Groups
-- Internal Acts vs External Acts
-- Oppression
-    - Useful versus non-Useful definitions
-    - How to respond under any definition
-- Interracial Relations: costs and benefits
-- Default of groups is degeracy; force is needed to be pulled out

 ### IQ & Academic Achievement